n8n-io/self-hosted-ai-starter-kit/docs/reference/api/n8n-workflows.md

 > Complete API documentation for n8n workflow automation service

 n8n is a powerful workflow automation tool that connects various services and APIs to create complex automation pipelines.
-This document covers all n8n API endpoints and integration patterns available in the AI Starter Kit.
+This document covers all n8n API endpoints and integration patterns available in the GeuseMaker.

 ## 🌟 Service Overview